A Guide To Pondicherry - Pastel Colours and Pastries

 If you would like an organised tour to Mahabalipuram check out this tour on Get Your Guide.

 The Tamil Nadu capital of Chennai is the nearest big city to Pondicherry.
-This vibrant megacity feels a world away from the Colonial streets of Pondicherry.
+This vibrant megacity feels a world away from the colonial streets of Pondicherry.
 With amazing temples, lots of tasty street food and a historic fort there is plenty to see and do.

 From Pondicherry, you could visit Chennai in a day, either by catching a local or private bus or by getting an early morning train.
 To book tickets in advance, check out 12Go.